 Students must formally apply for graduation through their Applanet accounts in the semester immediately prior to the semester in which they plan to complete all requirements.
 The deadline for applying is published each semester on the Registrar's Office website (usually in week 4 of a fall/spring semester).
 If students do not apply, they will not have their degrees awarded nor receive a diploma.

 Information about graduation and the application processed is emailed each semester to students who may be eligible to graduate based on number of earned hours.
 Students must apply for graduation even if they choose not to participate in the commencement ceremony.
 All requirements must be COMPLETE at the time of graduation (not necessarily commencement).

 An email will be sent to all students who have applied for graduation to inform them of their status in meeting graduation requirements.
 If there is a shortage in meeting the requirements, students will be told what requirements have not been met (they must open the attachment).
 Students who have graduation shortages should contact the Dean's Office immediately to discuss the necessary steps that need to be taken to complete their requirements by the stated deadline.
 Failure to meet graduation requirements by the stated deadline will require the student to withdraw the application for graduation and apply for a later term.

 No diploma will be ordered without an application, and no diploma will be released if the student has an unpaid account balance.
 There is a $15 diploma fee.
-Diplomas are mailed to the student’s permanent address listed in Appalnet approximately four weeks following the commencement ceremony.
+Diplomas are mailed to the address the student provides at the time of the graduation application approximately twelve weeks following the commencement ceremony.